-In conjunction with the United Nations, the World Bank held several different events in various countries worldwide on October 17 to mark the International Day for Eradication of Poverty, 2018.
+The World Bank, in conjunction with the United Nations, held a number of different events in various countries around the world on October 17 to mark the International Day for Eradication of Poverty, 2018.
 These include an inspiring in-country dialogue session and interactive video conference on the theme “Africa’s Youth and the Future of Work.”

-Although different speakers pivoted on the value of soft skills in today’s workforce during both the in-country and video conference events, some of the Accra event participants show that several people are not particularly sure about what constitutes soft skills and how to develop them.
+Although different speakers pivoted on the value of soft skills in today's workforce during both the in-country and video conference events, the questions of some of the participants at the Accra event show that a number of people are not particularly sure about what constitutes soft skills and how to develop them.

-Of course, the panelists and I gave further useful interventions on what soft skills are and how to cultivate them as a student or job seeker.
-However, after speaking with one accounting student that approached me after the session, I made a mental note to share further thoughts on this subject.
-In this article, you will learn what soft skills are, why they are becoming increasingly important, and how to develop them.
+Of course, the panelists, as well as myself, gave further useful interventions on what soft skills are and the need to cultivate them as a student or job seeker.
+However, after speaking with one accounting student who approached me after the session, I made a mental note to share further thoughts on this subject.
+In this article, you will learn what soft skills are, why they are becoming increasingly important, and how to essentially develop them.

 What are Soft Skills?

 I think that the best way to understand soft skills is by understanding hard skills.
 It is generally accepted that hard skills are what you learned or studied in school that can be defined and quantified on paper.
-Specifically, they are competencies like an ability to use software tools, writing, doing accounting, and so on.
+Specifically, they are competencies like the ability to use software tools, write, do accounting, etc.